 Capital expenditure may be funded directly from revenue (CERA - capital expenditure charged to revenue account).
 In addition to specific revenue funds previously set aside, such as repairs and renewal funds, capital expenditure may be funded by specific revenue budget provision.
+Where opportunity presents in year to increase revenue contributions these will be made to reduce long term borrowing requirements.

-Borrowing and Leasing
+Borrowing and leasing

-Under the Prudential Code the Staffordshire Commissioner has discretion to undertake borrowing to fund capital projects with the full cost of that borrowing being funded from the project returns or upon agreement to include in the MTFS estimates.
+Under the Prudential Code, the Staffordshire Commissioner has discretion to undertake borrowing to fund capital projects with the full cost of that borrowing being funded from the project returns or upon agreement to include within the MTFS estimates.

-This discretion is subject to complying with The Code's regulatory framework which essentially requires any such borrowing to be prudent, affordable and sustainable (Local Government Act 2003).
+This discretion is subject to complying with the Code's regulatory framework which essentially requires any such borrowing to be prudent, affordable and sustainable (Local Government Act 2003).
 Prudential borrowing does provide an option for funding additional capital development but one which has to be funded each year from within the revenue budget or from generating additional ongoing longer term income streams.

-The Staffordshire Commissioner will test the prudence of the borrowing predictions against the prudential indicators set under The Code every year as part of the MTFS process and report on progress against those indicators half yearly (see Appendix 2), in line with the Treasury Management Strategy.
+The Staffordshire Commissioner will test the prudence of the borrowing predictions against the prudential indicators set under the Code every year as part of the MTFS process and report on progress against those indicators half yearly (see Appendix 2), in line with the Treasury Management Strategy.